 Our friends at the Wellcome Centre for Mitochondrial Research in Newcastle handed their X, formerly Twitter, feed to us for an hour-long takeover.
 We seized the opportunity to share some key messages about who we are and the importance of what we do.

 On Saturday morning Team Hope did a Lily Foundation takeover of the parkrun at Seven Fields in Swindon.
 The team did a fantastic job of raising awareness and funds amongst the 161 eager parkrunners, joggers and walkers who turned up on a beautifully misty autumn morning.
 They even laid on a cake sale afterwards for the hungry athletes!
-Organiser Caroline, whose daughter Hope, 14, has mito, praised the support of the event: “It never fails to amaze and humble me that when we ask for your support, the local Swindon community show up.
+Organiser Caroline, whose daughter Hope, 14, has mitochondrial disease, praised the support of the event: “It never fails to amaze and humble me that when we ask for your support, the local Swindon community show up.
 Every time!”

 And still on the sporting theme, on Sunday lots of eager Lily supporters took part in The Butterfly Run, an accessible race organised by rare disease charity Cure EB which took place at the Queen Elizabeth Olympic Park in London.
 A special mention must go out to Lily participants Freddie and Theo who both completed the 1k race, Theo in his wheelchair and Freddie with his walking frame on his 8th birthday!
 It’s the first time Lily supporters have taken part in the event, but it’s safe to say we’ll be back again next year.

-In exciting press coverage earlier in the week, BBC Points West ran a story which was also shared on the BBC News website about Lily team member Sarah and her motivations for helping families affected by mito.
+In exciting press coverage earlier in the week, BBC Points West ran a story which was also shared on the BBC News website about Lily team member Sarah and her motivations for helping families affected by mitochondrial disease.
 Sarah lost both her daughters to the disease and began fundraising for The Lily Foundation back in 2018 before joining the team as corporate fundraiser.

 An interview with our Science & Patient Engagement Officer, Katie, was published online and in The Guardian’s health supplement during the week.
 Katie talked about the dedicated patient community The Lily Foundation have built, how we champion patient advocacy and how growing research is giving patients hope for future treatments.